Chad Everett: Writing

 Everett authored and self-published a book of romantic poetry, which he dedicated to wife Shelby Grant.

+Singing

+He recorded a couple of albums, including All Strung Out in 1971, for Marina, by MGM covering Ain't No Sunshine.

 Philanthropy

 For many years, Everett co-hosted the Labor Day Jerry Lewis Telethon, which raises money and awareness for and about the affliction of muscular dystrophy.

 Personal life

 Everett married actress Shelby Grant in Tucson, Arizona on May 22, 1966.
 Everett was on location in Tucson filming the 1967 movie Return of the Gunfighter at the time of their wedding.
 They had two daughters, Katherine and Shannon.
 The couple remained married for 45 years until her death after a brain aneurysm on June 25, 2011.
 Everett credited his family with being a stabilizing force in his life, stating that even in the worst of times, Grant "never threatened to leave.
 She would tell me that she was there for me.
 If not for my family, I would have been in big trouble."
 Grant noted his romanticism; he sent her so many flowers during their courtship that "my balcony looked like a burial ground."
 He also often wrote sentimental poems to Grant throughout their marriage, as well as to his daughters.
 The couple renewed their marriage vows every seven years.

-During an appearance on The Dick Cavett Show that aired on March 31, 1972, Everett notoriously listed his animals as "three horses and three dogs and a wife" and that his wife was " ... the most beautiful animal I own."
-Fellow guest Lily Tomlin gasped, "You own?
-I have to leave!" and walked off the set.
-Everett later clarified that his wife owned him as well and reported that he felt chagrined by Tomlin's departure.

 After Medical Center ended, Everett became frustrated when no movie roles were forthcoming and television roles were not working out.
 A long-time social drinker, he began drinking heavily.
 He was consuming a quart of vodka a day by the time he quit drinking in 1986.
 "I was a functional alcoholic."
 Shelby noted his alcohol-related mood swings and has said, "[F]inally I confronted him.
 I came into the bedroom with a big pot of coffee one morning and said 'we have a major problem to deal with here.'"
 A month later, Everett caught sight of himself on a video and did not like what he saw. "'Finally,' I said, 'I am really in trouble'.
 I stepped outside and I looked up and said 'Father, you take it.
 I can't handle it anymore.'"
 The next day, he told his daughters (who were living at home at the time), "I am addicted to alcohol, and I am not going away to detox.
 I am going to do it here so that you can see what happens to someone if you let a substance take control of you."
 He attended his first Alcoholics Anonymous meeting the next day and claimed he never drank again, attributing his discipline to his Christian faith and his self-pride.